 1. We build strong local organizations

 With 44 affiliates and 7 state offices in 17 states, Gamaliel works to build strong metropolitan and statewide organizations.
 National staff provides consulting, training and support to leaders and staff in local organizations.
 A survey of organizers and lead staff across the network found that Gamaliel’s national staff is majority women: People of color are about 40 percent of organizers, lead organizers, and directors across the network (56% of organizers across the network are women; 26% are women of color).
 Learn about our affiliates here.

 2. We develop powerful leaders through training

 Gamaliel organizes: three national weeklong trainings per year, an advanced leadership/strategic campaigns training every other year, Ntosake women's leadership development training once a year, a biennial Race and Power training, African American Leadership Commission, National Clergy Caucus, and national leadership conferences across the country.
-These events reach more than 1,000 in total in a typical year.
+These events reach more than 1,000 people in a typical year.
 Learn about our training here.

 3. We run influential advocacy & nonpartisan civic engagement campaigns

 15 years ago Gamaliel helped pioneer advocacy and organizing on regional equity, working with partners like John Powell and others.
 This work continues to be foundational to our policy and issue organizing.
 Recognizing the job-creation potential of developing and maintaining good infrastructure, and building on local affiliates worker rights’ advocacy, Gamaliel has focused its campaign and jobs work on increasing access to jobs and job training.
 This is a major focus of current work along with our issue campaigns: criminal justice reform, integrated voter engagement, racial equity, and immigration reform.
 Learn about our current campaigns here.